 If we say that we have fellowship with Him, and walk in darkness, we lie and do not practice the truth.

 But if we walk in the light as He is in the light, we have fellowship with one another, and the blood of Jesus Christ His Son cleanses us from all sin," 1 John 1'1-7.

 These are inspired, powerful and beneficial words to meditate on.

 They reveal what the Father has bequeathed and His Children have inherited through the Son.

 WE ALL HAVE ACCESS!

-And yet the wonderful truth is, when we were as far way as we could be God drew near to us first!
-It was then, in His mercy, He revealed our wayward disposition to our hearts.
+But just think of it.
+When we were as far way as we could be, God drew near to us first!
+It was then, in His mercy, He revealed to us our sin and our need of salvation.

 2 Corinthians 13'14.

 Prayer.
-Thank you, Father, for the wonderful privilege of fellowship together with you and with brothers and sisters in Christ.
+Thank you, Father, for the wonderful privilege of fellowshiping with you and with brothers and sisters in Christ.

 In Jesus' name.
 Amen.